surveycto/field-plug-in-resources/docs/api-reference.md

     *Note: field metadata will persist while navigating around different fields in the form, exiting and resuming the form, even resuming from a crashed form.*

 * `PARAMETERS`
     Form designers may pass custom parameters to your field plug-in.
 Each parameter will be a key/value pair defined in the *appearance* column of the form definition.
-Parameter values will be evaluated by the form before the field is rendered (before your field plug-in code is loaded), so you can use `${field}` references and expressions in parameters.
+Parameter values will be evaluated by the form before the field is rendered (before your field plug-in code is loaded), so you can use `${field}` references and expressions.
     > **EXAMPLE (STATIC VALUES)**
     > Field appearance:
     >